Simon McBurney

-Simon Montagu McBurney, OBE (born 25 August 1957), is an English actor, playwright, and theatre and opera director.
+Simon Montagu McBurney (born 25 August 1957) is an English actor, playwright, and theatre and opera director.
 He is the founder and artistic director of the Théâtre de Complicité, London.
 He has had roles in the films The Manchurian Candidate (2004), Friends with Money, The Last King of Scotland (both 2006), The Golden Compass (2007), The Duchess (2008), Robin Hood, Harry Potter and the Deathly Hallows – Part 1 (both 2010), Tinker Tailor Soldier Spy (2011), Magic in the Moonlight, The Theory of Everything (both 2014), Mission: Impossible – Rogue Nation (2015), and Nosferatu (2024).
 He played Cecil the choirmaster in BBC's The Vicar of Dibley (1994–2004).

 Early life

 McBurney was born on 25 August 1957 in Cambridge, England.
 His father, Charles McBurney, was an American archaeologist and academic of Scottish descent.
 His paternal great-grandfather was American surgeon Charles McBurney, who was credited with describing the medical sign McBurney's point.
 Simon McBurney's mother, Anne Francis Edmondstone (née Charles), was a British secretary of English, Scottish and Irish ancestry.
 His parents were distant cousins who met during World War II.
 His older brother is composer and writer Gerard McBurney.

 He attended Marlborough College and Cambridgeshire College of Art and Technology (now Anglia Ruskin University) before studying English literature at Peterhouse, Cambridge, graduating in 1980.
 He moved to Paris and trained for the theatre at the Jacques Lecoq Institute and under Philippe Gaulier.